Guide

 National Insurance relief for employers

-You apply for these reliefs through HMRC, typically via your payroll software or PAYE online account.
+Claim through your payroll software or your PAYE online account.

 How to calculate National Insurance